facebook/react-native-website/docs/keyboard.md

 - `keyboardWillChangeFrame`
 - `keyboardDidChangeFrame`

-Note that if you set `android:windowSoftInputMode` to `adjustResize`, only `keyboardDidShow` and `keyboardDidHide` events will be available on Android.
+Note that if you set `android:windowSoftInputMode` to `adjustResize` or `adjustPan`, only `keyboardDidShow` and `keyboardDidHide` events will be available on Android.
 If you set `android:windowSoftInputMode` to `adjustNothing`, no events will be available on Android. `keyboardWillShow` as well as `keyboardWillHide` are generally not available on Android since there is no native corresponding event.

 ---